chinamike65/hugo-tuolesi/content/book1/book1en.md

 There are two kinds of "The Essays on the Order of the Esoteric Buddhism", the broad and the abbreviated.

-When we start to study the four tantras of tantra, we will understand what tantra is.
+When we start to study the four tantras, we will understand what tantra is.

 The third class is the Prajna class.

-The Prajna class studies the Dharma of the Xian sect, and it should have been in the front of the main class.
+The Prajna class studies the Dharma of the Mahayana school, and it should have been in the front of the main class.

 Why put the Prajna class in the third position?